cekit/cekit/docs/descriptor/packages.rst

 Repositories
 ------------
-Cekit uses all repositories configured inside the image.
+CEKit uses all repositories configured inside the image.
 You can also specify additional repositories using repositories subsection.
-Cekit currently supports following multiple ways of defining additional repositories:
+CEKit currently supports following multiple ways of defining additional repositories:

 * Plain